 Travel at off-peak times when you can -- like late morning or before evening rush hour.
 Avoid subway cars and buses packed with people.
-If you count more than 10-15 passengers on your bus or train, wait for the next one.
-Leave an empty seat between you and the next passenger.
+If you count more than 10-15 passengers on your bus or train, wait for the next one. try to leave an empty seat between you and the next passenger when possible.

 As soon as you get home or to the office, wash your hands with warm water and soap for at least 20 seconds.
 If you can’t do that, use a hand sanitizer that contains at least 60% alcohol.
 Don't touch your face until after you've cleaned your hands.

 People who don't own a car may rely on ride-sharing services to get around.
-These services have already made changes in response to COVID-19, like canceling carpools and requiring face masks.
+These services have made changes in response to COVID-19, like limiting riders and requiring face masks.
 They've also given drivers disinfectants to keep their cars clean.
-They might also temporarily suspend the accounts of drivers who’ve been exposed to COVID-19, have tested positive, or refuse to wear a mask.
+They might also temporarily suspend the accounts of drivers who’ve been exposed to COVID-19 or have tested positive.

 For the driver's safety, don't ride if you feel sick.
 Even if you're healthy, sit in the back to keep some distance between you and the driver.
-Wear a cloth face mask, and wash your hands as soon as you can after your ride.
+Wash your hands as soon as you can after your ride.